dodocamilo/dev-study-notes/architecture/hexagonal-architecture.md

 Hexagonal Architecture or Ports and Adapters is a pattern that promotes decoupling from technology and frameworks.

+## The Hexagon

+Inside the hexagon we just have the things that are important for the business problem that the application is trying to solve.

+The hexagon contains the business logic, with no references to any technology, framework or real world device.
+So the application is technology agnostic.

+Ports & Adapters pattern says nothing about the structure of the inside of the hexagon.
+You can have layers… you can have components by feature… you can have spagheti code… you can have a Big Ball of Mud… you can apply DDD tactical patterns… you can have a single CRUD… it’s up to you.

 ## Intent

 Allow an application to equally be driven by users, programs, automated test or batch scripts.
 Allow an application to be developed and tested in isolation from its eventual run-time devices and databases.